-Public Warrants - We assumed 8,624,991 Public Warrants on September 9, 2022 which remained outstanding as of March 31, 2024.
-Each whole Public Warrant entitles the holder to purchase one share of Common Stock at a price of \$11.50, subject to adjustment.
+Public Warrants - We assumed 8,624,991 Public Warrants on September 9, 2022 which remained outstanding as of September 30, 2024.
+For every 36 Public Warrants, the holder is entitled to purchase one share of Common Stock at a price of \$11.50, subject to adjustment.
 However, no Public Warrants will be exercisable for cash unless we have an effective and current registration statement covering the shares of Common Stock issuable upon exercise of the Public Warrants and a current prospectus relating to such shares of Common Stock.
-Notwithstanding the foregoing, if a registration statement covering the shares of Common Stock issuable upon exercise of the Public Warrants and a current prospectus relating to such shares of Effective within 120 days of September 9, 2022, warrant holders may, until such time as there is an effective registration statement and during any period when we shall have failed to maintain an effective registration statement, exercise, subject to the terms of the governing warrant agreement, Public Warrants on a cashless basis pursuant to an available exemption from registration under the Securities Act.
+Notwithstanding the foregoing, if a registration statement covering the shares of Common Stock issuable upon exercise of the Public Warrants is not effective within 120 days of September 9, 2022, warrant holders may, until such time as there is an effective registration statement and during any period when we shall have failed to maintain an effective registration statement, exercise, subject to the terms of the governing warrant agreement, Public Warrants on a cashless basis pursuant to an available exemption from registration under the Securities Act.
 The Public Warrants expire on September 9, 2027, or earlier upon redemption or liquidation.
 Our Public Warrants are listed on Nasdaq under the symbol "KITTW".